An area and power efficient ternary serial adder using phase composite ZnO stack channel FETs†

 Abstract

-Multi-valued logic is the subject of ongoing investigation owing to its potential to reduce the complexity of logic circuits and interconnect lengths, thereby reduce system power consumption.
-In this work, ternary stack channel field-effect transistors (SCFETs) are used as a unit device to realize multi-valued logic.
-The thickness of each ZnO layer in an SCFET is modulated to obtain the device parameters to control the intermediate-state range and saturation current.
-Using the experimental results, the ternary circuits are modeled and simulated to demonstrate that the unique characteristics of SCFETs can be utilized in designing a ternary full adder.
+Multi-valued logic is the subject of ongoing investigation owing to its potential to reduce the complexity of logic circuits and interconnect lengths, thereby reducing system power consumption.
+In this work, ternary stack channel field-effect transistors (SCFETs) are used as unit devices to realize multi-valued logic.
+The thickness of each ZnO layer in the SCFET is modulated to obtain the device parameters to control the intermediate-state range and saturation current.
+Using the experimental results, ternary circuits are modeled and simulated to demonstrate that the unique characteristics of SCFETs can be utilized in designing a ternary full adder.
 The designed ternary full adder requires only 12 devices (approximately 29% of the binary full adder device count).
 The ternary serial adder has a competitive power-delay product value of approximately 7 fJ at VDD = 1 V and an effective oxide thickness of 1 nm.
-These results indicate that SCFET-based ternary circuits are a promising alternative for extreme low-power applications.
+These results indicate that SCFET-based ternary circuits are a promising alternative for extremely low-power applications.